alan10332000/next-airbnb/README.md

 # Airbnb Clone with Next.js

-This is a repository for Airbnb Clone with Next.js
+This is a repository for Airbnb Clone with Next.js: Next.js 13, React, Tailwind CSS, Prisma, MongoDB, NextAuth.

 ## Features 🚀

 - Tailwind CSS design
-- Tailwind CSS animations and effects
+- Tailwind CSS animations and transition effects
-- Full responsiveness
+- Full responsiveness for all devices
 - Credential authentication using NextAuth
 - Google authentication using NextAuth
 - GitHub authentication using NextAuth